How Can Medical Insurance Benefits Affect My Personal Injury Award?

 The problem, the Court explained, was the Florida Supreme Court held in 2015 that a trial court could not consider an accident victim’s “eligibility for future benefits from Medicare, Medicaid, and other social legislation” as potential offsets from a personal injury award.
 But as the Fourth District noted, this ruling only applied to future benefits, not past medical expenses that had already been paid by Medicare.
 The Fourth District therefore stood by its earlier position that an accident victim could not introduce their “gross” medical bills as evidence when Medicare had already satisfied the debt.
 But given the ongoing confusion on this point, the Fourth District joined its colleagues in the Second District in asking the Supreme Court to resolve the matter once and for all.

 Speak with a Florida Personal Injury Lawyer Today

 Dealing with medical bills and insurers following an accident is frequently confusing and a source of additional stress for victims.
-If you need legal advice regarding your rights in this area and would like to speak with a qualified Deerfield Beach slip and fall accident attorney, contact the Leifer Law Firm today to schedule a consultation.
+If you need legal advice regarding your rights in this area and would like to speak with a qualified Deerfield Beach slip and fall accident attorney, Contact Leifer & Ramirez today to schedule a consultation.